milvus-io/bootcamp/bootcamp/tutorials/quickstart/apps/multimodal_rag_with_milvus/README.md

   </figure>
 </div>

-**Step 3:** Click on the 'Ask GPT' button to get the best item chosen by GPT-4o after reranking along with detailed explanation.
+**Step 3:** Click on the 'Ask GPT' button to get the best item chosen by GPT-4o mini after reranking along with detailed explanation.

 <div style="text-align: center;">
   <figure>